awath-abdat/awath-abdat/README.md

 ---
 <h3>About me?</h3>

-<p>I am a computer scientist who is infinitely curious, committed, consistent, and always looking for ways to solve problems with technology.
-I am a full stack developer with my major stack being Python (Django) and javascript (Vue.js).
-My main area of expertise is backend but I'm also interested in other areas of computer science; DevOps, Data Science, Machine Learning and Artificial Intelligence.</p>
+<p>I am a software engineer who is always curious, committed, consistent, and always looking for ways to solve problems with technology.
+I am a full stack developer with my major stack being Python (Django) and javascript (ReactJS and Vue.js).
+My main area of expertise is backend but I'm also interested in other areas of computer science and engineering; DevOps, Data Science, Machine Learning and Artificial Intelligence.</p>

 <!-- <img src="https://komarev.com/ghpvc/?username=awath-abdat&style=flat&color=blue" alt="Profile Views"/> -->